paglobal/augmented-tabflow/README.md

 - type `sendMessage` and `subscribeToMessage` for automatic inference
 - notify users of errors that happen in service workers through message `chrome.runtime.message`
 - handle errors in timeouts as well
-- (maybe) create utils for try catch notify (separate ones for service worker and async content fns with fallbacks)
 - type drag-and-drop code
 - refine fallback code
 - add test suite